 My favorite thing about “holiday food” is cranberries.
 I love cranberry sauce, cranberry relish, cranberry muffins, cranberry everything.
 I think they’re incredibly beautiful and I love their super tart-tangy flavor.
 So, when I saw this Roasted Cranberry Sauce from Bon Appétit in my Instagram feed the other day, I knew I had to make it.
 After all, it combines my favorite cooking method (roasting) with my favorite holiday ingredient.
-But, as luck would have it, cranberries are still fairly expensive right now, so I decided to sub half the cranberries with apples (more than half apples, really) and changed up the seasonings to be apple-pie-ish.
+But, as luck would have it, cranberries are still fairly expensive right now.
+So I decided to sub half the cranberries with apples (more than half apples, really) and changed up the seasonings to be apple-pie-ish.
 I’m absolutely loving the results.
-Roasting the apple cranberry relish in the oven makes a thick, jam-like relish that is deep and flavorful.
+This Roasted Apple Cranberry Relish is a thick, jam-like side dish that is deep and flavorful.
 It almost reminds me of a chutney.

 So there you have it.
 A super fall-inspired oven roasted apple cranberry relish that is good for way more than just a Thanksgiving side!